WasmEdge/WasmEdge/examples/plugin/wasi-logging/README.md

 mkdir build; cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DWASMEDGE_PLUGIN_WASI_LOGGING=ON ..
 make -j
-# to tell wasmedge where to find wasi-logging plugin.
+# to tell wasmedge where to find the WASI-Logging plugin.
 export WASMEDGE_PLUGIN_PATH=$PWD/plugins/wasi_logging
 ```

-If you install WasmEdge using install script, you can copy library `wasmedge/build/plugins/wasi_logging/libwasmedgePluginWasiLogging.so` to `$HOME/.wasmedge/plugin/`
+If you install WasmEdge using the install script, you can copy library `wasmedge/build/plugins/wasi_logging/libwasmedgePluginWasiLogging.so` to `$HOME/.wasmedge/plugin/`

 ## Build the example